The-AI-Alliance/glossary/docs/glossary.markdown

 ### Token

-For [Large Language Models](#large-language-model), the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
+For [Large Language Models](#large-language-model), the training texts and query [Prompts](#prompt) are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
 A rule of thumb is a corpus will parse into roughly 1.5 times the number of tokens as it has words.

 ### Training